aswinnarayanan/vnm/README.md

 ## Desktop modifications
 * window tiling is set to: SHIFT-ALT-CTRL-{left,right,up,down}

+## Multiple workspaces
+There are two workspaces available.
+To shift between them, click on the miniature image of the desired workspace, just right of the icons displayed on the far left of the bottom bar.

 ## Technical details
 Operating system within the docker: Linux Ubuntu 20.04 LTS